-How to acquire a handpan?
+Where can I buy a handpan?
 Because they are still largely unknown to the public, you probably won’t find handpans at your local music store.
-Only a handful of skilled makers can build these instruments properly.
+Only a handful of skilled makers can build these instruments properly, and in small quantities.
 Remember, with handpans, it's all about the sound and looks can be deceiving.
 What makes a good handpan?

-I'm proud to partner with reputable handpan makers and to offer handpans for sale, right here on this website.
+I'm proud to partner with some of the most reputable handpan makers and to offer high-quality handpans available for purchase right here on this website.
 Let me help find the right handpan for you (among uplifting, melancholic or exotic scales).
 Click here to view the handpans available now, starting at $1,199.

 Why should you trust me?
 Read recent reviews.